 Why Add a Minor in Family Advocacy, Public Policy, and the Future to Your Liberty University Bachelor’s Degree?

-Liberty University is proud to collaborate with a world-renowned psychologist, author, radio show host, and family expert Dr. James C. Dobson to offer our Minor in Family Advocacy, Public, Policy, and the Future through our James C. Dobson Center.
-The goal of the center is to equip men and women with the knowledge to positively impact the family, and society, for Christ.
+Liberty University is proud to collaborate with world-renowned psychologist, author, radio show host, and family expert Dr. James C. Dobson to offer our Minor in Family Advocacy, Public, Policy, and the Future.
+Our James C. Dobson Center for Child Development, Marriage, and Family Studies equips men and women with the knowledge and training to positively impact families and society as a whole for Christ.

 Family Advocacy, Public Policy and the Future Course Requirements (15 hours)